Samsung/tizen-docs/docs/application/dotnet/guides/opentk/overview.md

     -   `UpdateFrame`
     -   `RenderFrame`

-    **OpenGL? context related functions**
+    **OpenGL&reg; context related functions**
     -   `MakeCurrent`
     -   `Run`
     -   `SwapBuffers`
--   `WindowAttributes`: It is an attribute of TizenGameApplication, and provides window-controlling attributes, which includes the following:
+-   `WindowAttributes`: It is an attribute of `TizenGameApplication`, and provides window-controlling attributes, which includes the following:
     -   `IsFocusAllowed`
     -   `WindowOpacity`